 The Otter Point firefighters also find time to be active and serve in the community.
-We host a water ball game at the Sooke flats during Canada Day celebrations; a Halloween bonfire with hotdogs, hot chocolate, candy, and a fireworks display; and we host the annual polar bear swim at Whiffin Spit beach on New Years day each year.
+We host a water ball game at the Sooke flats during Canada Day celebrations; a Halloween bonfire with hotdogs, hot chocolate, candy, and a fireworks display; Christmas Candy Cane Run; and Santa parade; we host the annual polar bear swim at Whiffin Spit beach on New Year’s day each year.

 If you have any questions or comments regarding the site production, please e-mail email@example.com